 I’m writing this post because I couldn’t find it written already elsewhere online, so I thought it would be helpful to others in my boat.

 The Working Holiday Visa is something I hadn’t even heard of before I looked into visiting New Zealand.

-I applied for my second year Working Holiday Visa in NZ because of three main reasons:
+I applied for my Working Holiday Visa extension because of three main reasons: